|University Location||Gold Coast, Queensland|

 You will study occupational therapy theory and practice, occupational science, and other sciences such as psychology, sociology, and anatomy.
 With 1,000 hours of practical placements, starting in first year, you will apply the skills and knowledge to real-life situations preparing you for the wide range of opportunities available to occupational therapists.

-Graduates of the Bachelor of Occupational Therapy will demonstrate the following application of knowledge and skills:
+Graduates of the Bachelor of Occupational Therapy (Honours) will demonstrate the following application of knowledge and skills:

 - Interventions to optimize occupational performance and engagement, health and well-being, and participation